dataresearchcenter/legal/docs/en/toms.md

 ### 2.2 Input Control

-- Internal Systems Used for Service Delivery:

 - Technical Measures:
     - Technical logging of data entry, modification, and deletion
     - Manual or automated review of logs

 - Organizational Measures:
     - Overview of which programs can input, modify, or delete which data
     - Traceability of data entry, modification, and deletion by individual usernames (not user groups)
     - Assignment of rights for data entry, modification, and deletion based on an authorization concept
     - Clear responsibilities for deletions

-- Data Processing System:

-    - Technical Measures:
-        - Technical logging of data entry, modification, and deletion
-        - Manual or automated review of logs

 ## 3. Availability and Resilience